-The PHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.

-Third-party documents provided by the family must be dated within 60 days of the CHA request date.

-If the CHA determines that third-party documents provided by the family are not acceptable, the CHA will explain the reason to the family and request additional documentation.
+The CHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.
+If the CHA determines that third-party documents provided by the family are not acceptable, the CHA will explain the reason to the family and request additional documentation or will use a lower form of verification such as a written third-party verification form.